 - Wrongful death

 If your loved one dies in an accident that involved a recreational vehicle, you or one of the decedent’s other relatives may file a wrongful death claim and pursue legal damages.
-The compassionate lawyers and legal professionals at Stewart J. Guss, Attorney at Law, can discuss your injuries with you and help you recover the monetary compensation that you deserve.
+The compassionate lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can discuss your injuries with you and help you recover the monetary compensation that you deserve.

 Whom Can I Sue for Damages Arising From a Houston RV Accident?

 If you suffered injuries in a Houston motor vehicle accident involving a recreational vehicle, you may take legal action against one or more individuals or legal entities.